jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Resource-Manage/JDSFGW.md

 The JD Distributed Service gateway can serve as the VPC agent, directly exposing any service which is deployed through the ip+ port in vpc to the public network via an API gateway, without direct exposure by Public IP and public network.
 For specific calling method, please refer to the example: [Use APIs in Open VPC of API Gateway](../../Getting-Started/GW_VPC.md)

+Note: To use the JD Distributed Service Framework Gateway, you need to **Enable API Gateway in Advance**.

 ## Relationships Between Concepts